fullstackedorg/workspace/docs/Test/End-2-end.md

 # End-2-End Tests

 To write an end-2-end test, use FullStacked `utils/testE2E` class.
-This class provide the setup to start puppeteer and and automate some action to make sure your web app responds as expected.
+This class provide the setup to start puppeteer and and automate some actions to make sure your web app responds as expected.

 ## Example